aaug-caasco/Project-Template-Webpack/README.md

 * For image compression the following error may appear:

   ⚠ mozjpeg pre-build test failed ℹ compiling from source ✖ Error: autoreconf

+  Use the following commands to fix:

   brew install libtool automake autoconf nasm

   brew install libpng